ny4rlk0/Telegram-User-Add-Bot-Python/README.md

  (Account status is resetting every 2-3 days so u can use same account after 2-3 days or 24 hours.)

+ PS3: Do not change the file names and keep them in same folder.

  Windows Ready (Turkish Lang) Release: https://file.io/kmboAEdl